Potty training refusal: what to do when your kid says “no”

 Every accident is a learning moment.
 If they opted not to go when their body was telling them they needed a pee then they will likely have an accident.
 This is less fun than getting that excitement from mom when they have a win.
 They will crave this more and what more of those wins and less time cleaning up an accident mess.

 Get to the heart of why your child might be saying no. Whether it is physiological (they can’t feel the need to go), behavioural (they are seeking autonomy), or whether they have a genuine fear or anxiety, every child will need a slightly different approach to potty training.
-Looking into the emotional and psychological factors at play and how recognising these can set the stage for a smoother potty training journey.
+Looking into the emotional and psychological factors at play and how recognizing these can set the stage for a smoother potty training journey.
 Read this article to help you determine why your child may be refusing to use the potty.

 While fun isn’t really a word usually associated to potty training, making the process of toileting fun for your child is an incredibly powerful motivator.
 If they have to stop playing to do something mundane, I can guarantee you they will opt to continue to do the more fun thing.
 So why not make potty training fun and engaging to help motivate those wins?
 Some ideas include some fun potty activities like toys or books that you can put next to the potty, having them listen to music or an audio book, play games with you, etc.